 Root length displayed an inverse trend, with the longest roots observed in the Cooper medium and surprisingly also in the control treatment.
 This pattern suggests a compensatory response by plants under sub-optimal nutrient availability, wherein root elongation is promoted to explore larger volumes for nutrient acquisition.
 Such plasticity in root architecture under nutrient stress has been previously documented in hydroponic studies of several aromatic plants (Lopez-Bucio et al., 2003, Balliu et al., 2021).

 The results confirm that Plectranthus vettiveroides responds positively to hydroponic media enriched with a full spectrum of essential nutrients.
 Hoagland and Hewitt media emerged as the most suitable formulations for promoting vegetative growth, branching, and shoot biomass.
 Steiner’s medium, while less effective in shoot-related parameters, proved beneficial for increasing leaf area, which may have implications for enhanced photosynthetic potential and essential oil yield.
 The poor growth observed in the control emphasizes that nutrient supplementation is not only beneficial but essential for successful hydroponic cultivation of this species.
-These findings provide valuable insights into optimizing nutrient management strategies for Plectranthus vettiveroides cultivation under soilless systems.
+These findings provide valuable insights into optimizing nutrient management strategies for Plectranthus vettiveroides cultivation under soil-less systems.
 Tailoring media composition to the specific growth objectives—be it biomass accumulation, leaf expansion, or root development—could significantly enhance the efficiency and productivity of commercial hydroponic operations.

 3.2 Biochemical Parameter (Leaf pigments) Analysis